-The testes have two basic functions.
+The testicles have two basic functions.
 First, they’re responsible for the production of sperm.
-Second, they help manufacture testosterone in a man’s body — this is the hormone that helps develop male traits like a deep voice and beard growth.
+Second, they help make testosterone – this is the hormone that helps develop traits like a deep voice and beard growth.

 What are the signs of testicular cancer?